mosmn/Notes/sections/theo/os/processdc.md

 7. restore the context of the processor to that which existed at the time the selected process was last switched out

 # Security Issues

+A key security issue in the design of any OS is to prevent, or at least detect, attempts by a user or a malware from gaining unauthorized privileges on the system and from gaining root access.

+An OS associates a set of privileges with each process

+Typically a process that executes on behalf of a user has the privileges that the OS recognizes for that user

+Highest level of privilege is referred to a root access or administrator or supervisor
+- It provide access to all the functions and services of the OS.
+- Complete control to the system.

+## Two System Access Threats

+### Intruders

+- Often referred to as a hacker or cracker (a Person)
+- Objective is to gain access to a system or to increase the range of privileges accessible on a system
+- Attempts to acquire information that should have been protected

+### Malicious software

+- Most sophisticated types of threats to computer systems (a Program)
+- Can be relatively harmless or very damaging

+## Countermeasures

+1. Intrusion Detection
+2. Authentication
+3. Access Control
+4. Firewalls